Understanding Closing & Title Costs

 Who will pay for title insurance charges, the buyer or seller?

-What does my title dollar pay for?
+What does the title premium pay for?

 Title insurers, unlike property or casualty insurance companies, operate under the theory of "risk elimination."
 Risk elimination can only be accomplished after an intensive period of risk identification.

 Title companies spend a high percentage of their operating revenue each year collecting, storing, maintaining and analyzing official records for information that affects title to real property.
 The issuance of a title insurance policy is highly labor-intensive.
 It is based upon the maintenance of a title "plant" or library of title records, in many cases dating back over a hundred years.
 Each day, recorded documents affecting real property are posted to these plants so that when a title search on a particular parcel is requested, the information is already organized for rapid and accurate retrieval.

 Trained title experts are able, with the aid of their extensive title plants, to identify the rights others may have in the property, such as recorded liens, legal actions, disputed interests, rights of way or other encumbrances affecting the title.
 Before closing the transaction, a buyer can seek to "clear" those undesirable encumbrances.